Bolivarianism: Panhispanism

 People who have called themselves bolivarianos claim to follow the general ideology expressed in Bolívar's texts such as the Carta de Jamaica and the Discurso de Angostura.
 Some of Bolívar's ideas include forming a union of Hispanic American countries, providing public education and enforcing sovereignty to fight against foreign invasion, which has been interpreted to include economic domination by foreign powers.
 An example of such a union was Gran Colombia, a block of countries consisting of Venezuela, Colombia, Panama (part of Colombia; of which in that time it was known as New Granada) and Ecuador.

 The Colombian insurgent group FARC has in recent years also considered itself to be inspired by Bolívar's ideals and by his role in the 19th century independence struggle against Spain.
-It has also publicly declared its sympathy towards Chávez and his Bolivarian Revolution; Chávez has neither confirmed or denied any involvement with the insurgent group.
+It has also publicly declared its sympathy towards Chávez and his Bolivarian Revolution; Chávez neither confirmed nor denied any involvement with the insurgent group.

 A Venezuelan guerrilla organization, the Bolivarian Forces of Liberation, also espouses Bolivarianism, although it is not known if they have any ties to the Venezuelan government.